-2020 Invasive Plant Program Work Plan Priorities and Results
+2021 Invasive Plant Program Work Plan Priorities and Results

 Priorities Results Planning Update the list of PRRD owned/occupied properties and cross-reference the properties for historical invasive plant infestation using the IAPP data.
 An updated list was created for the Area Controller contract.
 This included the new Area B water stations.
 GIS continues to update the property list as new information becomes available.
-62 sites were surveyed, 57 sites were treated, same as in 2019.
+63 sites were surveyed, 52 sites were treated.
 Create a schedule of treatment months to ensure proper timing of treatment.
-Treatments occurred from June-September 2020 by MGP Contracting.
-Evaluate the PRRD IAPP data for invasive species infestations and outline sensitive areas that need to be visited in 2020.
-All report-a-weed notifications that came in late in the 2019 season were visited.
+Treatments occurred from June-September 2021 by MGP Contracting.
+Fixed areas that need to be visited in 2021.
+All report-a-weed notifications that came in late in the 2020 season were visited in private land.
 As well, the newly reported and treated sites on private lands were inspected.
 Inventory current outreach materials and update/purchase as required.
-New carabiner cards were printed to outline the integrated approach to invasive plant control.
-More destroy daisy packages made.
-Old inventory shared with Northwest Invasive Plant Committee.
+No new outreach materials required.
 Inventory and Surveys Site visits required for 1/3 of PRRD owned/occupied lands.
 Contractor visited all PRRD sites as per the contractual obligations.
-57 sites were treated and all parks and SW sites were monitored for efficacy.
+52 sites were treated and all parks and SW and wastewater sites were monitored for efficacy.
 Survey of historical Regional EDRR sites for 10% of sites entered into IAPP.
-The following plants were surveyed in the 2020 season: 1- Diffuse Knapweed 1- Himalayan Balsam 3- Cypress Spurge 1- Bighead Knapweed 1- Baby's Breath Treatment Treat all invasive species surveyed/inventoried on PRRD owned/occupied lands using the designated three pass system.
+The following plants were surveyed in the 2021 season: 2- Chicory 1- Bighead Knapweed No plants were found during the surveys.
+Treatment Treat all invasive species surveyed/inventoried on PRRD owned/occupied lands using the designated three pass system.
 All PRRD sites were visited and infested sites were treated 1-4 times as per requirements.
+Treatment Monitoring This is the 2rd year of the Area Controllers contract, 30% of the PRRD Due to staff shortages, sites were visually inspected for the presence of invasive plants during inspections.

-Treatment Monitoring This is the 1st year of the Area Controllers contract, 30% of the PRRD sites will be monitored for treatment in 2020.
-37/57 sites were monitored for treatment which is 65% of our sites.
+sites will be monitored for treatment in 2021.
 Data Entry 100% of inventory, survey, or treatment documentation will be entered into IAPP within 3 working days of completing the data collection.
 100% of the data entry was completed within 3 working days by the area controller.
 Education and Awareness Continue to support the Peace River Forage Association's quarterly seminars.
-PRRD worked with and designed new carabineer cards to include a card with information on an integrated approach to invasive plant management.
+PRRD provided the association 200 newsletter inserts for the "Eye on Hawkweeds".
 Support a formal or non-formal Pesticide Applicators Course within the PRRD to include both staff and stakeholders.
-No Pesticide Applicators courses were held within the PRRD in the 2020 year that required support.
+No Pesticide Applicators courses were held within the PRRD in the 2021 year that required support.
 Continue to promote the activities of teaching livestock to eat weeds through research, outreach articles, and knowledge transfer.
 Recipe templates were sent to producers wishing to engage in their own training session for their cattle to learn to incorporate Canada thistles into their diets.
 Continue to offer Regional support to stakeholders through invasive plant ID, outreach materials, integrated pest management planning, and best management practices.
 On-going.
 As requests come in from organization, materials are prepared to be mailed, or for pick-up.
-ID booklets, carabineers, and destroy daisy kits were the most popular in 2020.
+ID booklets, carabineers, and destroy daisy kits were the most popular in 2021.
 Attend local events that promote environmental health and sustainability.
-Due to the COVID-19, local events were cancelled for the 2020 season.
+Due to the COVID-19, local events were cancelled for the 2021 season.
 Continue to engage youth in biodiversity and ecological sustainability activities that focus on the prevention and awareness of invasive plant infestations.
-Programming that the IP staff offer is ever changing and adapting to meet the needs of the audience.
-All activities are hands-on and focused on biodiversity and ecological sustainability with an Invasive Plant focus.
-One class of grade 2/3 students participated in a zoom call in which students attended
+Due to COVID, no requests were made for attendance in 2021.
+Continue to utilize "Weedy Wednesday" Facebook posts to promote events, highlight invasive plant species, and offer information about integrated pest management techniques.
+Weedy Wednesday posts were very successful this season.
+There were 55 posts with an average of 825 people reached for each post.